cschroed-usgs/mlr-local-dev/README.md

 ## Running

 Because there are inter-dependencies between services the startup order is very important.
-It is recommended to wait for one terminal command to fully startup before exectuing the next command.
+It is recommended to wait for one terminal command to fully startup before executing the next command.

 ### Terminal 1: `sudo ./launch_backing_services.sh`
  - Starts Water Auth, S3 Mock, and a Fake SMTP Server